ERMIYAS-021/qr-code-main/README.md

 # What I learned:

 Eventhough the project is a basic project, I learned a css root function to store various colors that we use in our project.
-I also practiced how to makeresponsive a webpage on small devices a little bit.
+I also practiced how to make responsive a webpage on small devices a little bit.

 # Author
 - Frontendmentor - [@ERMIYAS-021](https://www.frontendmentor.io/profile/ERMIYAS-021)